-Today is the birthday of John H. Foss (November 30, 1859-December 13, 1912).
+Today is the birthday of John Henry Foss (November 30, 1859-December 13, 1912).
 He was the son of Henry Foss, who in 1867 became involved with the Louis Schneider Brewery in Cincinnati, Ohio, eventually becoming a partner.
 It was later known as the Foss-Schneider Brewing Co.
 When his father passed away in 1879, John H. Foss stepped into his father’s role as co-owner of the company and was also president of the brewery.
 The brewery closed during prohibition, but reopened when it was repealed in 1933, though closed for good in 1939.
-Unfortunately, I couldn’t find any photos of John H. Foss.

 This biography is from the “History of Cincinnati and Hamilton County, Ohio: Their Past and Present,” published in 1894: